Open Monday to Friday 9am to 5pm

 Will the UK driving licence be accepted in the EU after Brexit?

-Reports are now starting to surface that the UK driving licence might not be accepted in the EU and EEA after March 29th.
+Reports are now starting to surface that the UK driving licence may not be accepted in the EU and EEA in the case of a no deal.

 So what do I need to do as a visitor driving in the EU?